 Other professional athletes who dealt with diabetes and had successful careers include NFL quarterback Wade Wilson; Olympic athletes swimmer Gary Hall Jr. and Skier Kris Freemam, tennis stars Billie Jean King and Arthur Ashe; NHL player Bobby Clarke, baseball Hall of Famer Ty Cobb and boxing legends Joe Frazier and Sugar Ray Robinson.

 Just like individuals off the field have a diabetic consultant, Cutler leaned on both his NFL coaches, football and diabetic team for support.
-As long as he continues to manage his disease through exercise, medication and diet, there's no medical reason why he'll have to give up the game he loves.
+As long as he continued to manage his disease through exercise, medication and diet, there would be no medical reason why he'd have to give up the game he loves.